shrutarv/MTevent_toolkit/README.md

 ## Annotations
 ### Non Rigid Objects

 Execute Annotations/human_annotation_bbox_pose.py
    This scripts annotates the non rigid objects (human and forklift) with 3D BBoxes and saves the visualsations and json files in the folder annotation_human.
+The mesh models for objects are stored at location annotation/obj_model.
+This path should be changed in the script
    NOTE: Sometimes the annotations are incorrect for a few frames.
 This is due to incorrect reading from Vicon.
 In that case we need to smoothen the BBox for the human and forklift.
    To **Smoothen**:
    First execute mask_to_bbox. py and then execute filter_bbox.py